CieriA/rusty-tetris/README.md

 # Rust Tetris with SDL2

-A clean Tetris clone written in Rust using the SDL2 graphics library.
+A Tetris clone written in Rust using the SDL2 graphics library.

 ## Features